 Next, I added leaves and glued them to the frame.
 In the end, I glued the acorns, raffia bow i made quickly, and finally, pumpkins.

 To secure the pumpkins, I used plastic cable ties.
 I made a loop and glued it to the bottom of the pumpkin, and then I glued that to the frame.
 If you are using plastic/styrofoam pumpkins, you can skip this step.
 They light enough to be secured with the hot glue only.

 If you hang the wreath outside, you’ll need to seal the chalk paint at least with a layer of wax.
 And probably seal the paper dough pumpkins with a waterproof topcoat, so they don’t absorb any moisture from the air.

-I hope you like this quick tutorial.
+I hope you enjoyed this post on how to upcycle an old mirror metal frame into a DIY fall wreath!
 I realize that you may not be able to replicate this project, but I hope you have found some tips and inspiration to make your own design.
+If you have any questions about the process, please feel free to leave me a comment below.
 Don’t forget to pin this article to your Fall decor ideas and projects board.
 Thanks for stopping by!

 I link-up over at: